Growing Beautiful Boxwood Shrubs

 Color and characteristics:

 Mainly grown for their foliage; their leaves grow opposite, are lance-shaped to almost rounded, and are leathery to the touch.
-Many have darker blue-green foliage, others a paler green, and some have variegated leaves.
+Many have darker blue-green foliage, others are a paler green color, and some have variegated leaves.

-Boxwoods contain an alkaloid that is toxic to dogs, cats and horses, as well as humans.
-Contact with the sap can cause skin irritation, and ingestion of the leaves can trigger intestinal distress, dizziness, convulsions and respiratory failure.
-See more Common Poisonous Plants for Dogs and Cats.
+Boxwood bushes contain an alkaloid that is toxic to dogs, cats and horses, as well as humans.
+Contact with the sap can cause skin irritation.
+(See more Common Poisonous Plants for Dogs and Cats.)

 When to plant: